In this section

 Additional charges

-Additional charges must be included in the up-front selling price if they are compulsory.
-A failure to include compulsory charges in the up-front price may breach the law.
+Additional charges must be included in the advertised selling price if they are compulsory.
+A failure to include compulsory charges in the advertised price may breach the law.

-CTSI has produced detailed Guidance for Traders on Pricing Practices that contains information for traders on good practice regarding pricing.
-It can be found in the 'Providing price information' guide.
+CTSI has produced detailed Guidance for Traders on Pricing Practices, which contains information for traders on good practice regarding pricing.

 Payment surcharges

 In most cases, surcharges for electronic or card payments are not permitted.
-Since January 2018, businesses have not been permitted to impose surcharges for paying by debit card, credit card or electronic payment services.
+Businesses are not permitted to impose surcharges for paying by a consumer debit or credit card, or an electronic payment service.
 The ban on surcharges does not apply to commercial debit or credit cards.

 Back to top